jina-ai/dashboard/README.md

        alt="tweet button" title="👍Share Jina with your friends on Twitter"></img>
 </a>

-**Dashboard** offers the insight of running tasks in Jina.
+**Console** offers the insight of running tasks in Jina.
 With dashboard, one can analyze logs, design flows and view Jina Hub images.

 <p align="center">
 <img src=".github/.README_images/logs-demo.gif?raw=true" alt="flow demo" width="80%">